MichaelMtz/GitExample/readme.txt

 hello git
-THis is some text added.
+This is some text added.
+Updating readme with new information.